We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Photo by Michael Padmanaba/CIFOR

-Within FPC geographies, however, there is considerable variation in social progress and rate of change.
+Within geographies where FPC focuses, however, there is considerable variation in both social progress levels and rates of change.

-Social progress in the Congo Basin improved by 15% from 2011 to 2023 but remains lower than other FPC geographies.
+Social progress in the Congo Basin has improved modestly since 2011 but remains lower than in other geographies where FPC focuses.

-SPI scores are strongest in the dimension of basic needs, and weakest in opportunity.
-The highest-scoring metrics were housing and water and sanitation, while the lowest-scoring were advanced education (including academic freedom and women in higher education) and inclusivity (including discrimination and violence against minorities).
+SPI scores are the strongest for basic needs and weakest in opportunity, particularly in areas related to advanced education, inclusion and individual freedoms.
+Housing remains the highest scoring component, while advanced education (including academic freedom and women in higher education) and inclusive society (including discrimination and violence against minorities) remain the lowest-scoring.

 8. Civil society rights: freedoms of assembly, association, and expression